Tom Alsop: Career

 Alsop is the 528th player to have played for Hampshire and on 15.9 2014 he made his first-class debut against Kent at the Ageas Bowl.
 He was also a member of the 2014 LV county championship division two winning side in Cardiff.

 At the end of the 2016 season, Alsop was selected for the upcoming England Lions tour to the UAE and Sri Lanka in the new year.
 In Sri Lanka he shared a record partnership with Daniel Bell-Drummond in the fourth ODI.

 In 2018 Tom Alsop was a key player in Hampshire's success in the Royal London One day cup, he went on to score 72 in the final becoming the youngest Lord's final half centurion.
 The following year in 2019 Alsop helped Hampshire reach another Lord's final.

 At the end of the 2021 domestic season Tom Alsop was awarded his county cap by Hampshire CCC.

 In March 2022, Alsop was loaned to Sussex for the 2022 season and later signed a permanent contract with the team in early June.

+Alsop played for the Brisbane Heat as an overseas draft pick in the Australian Twenty20 Big Bash League during the 2024-25 season.
+He made his playing debut on 6 January 2025.

+After his tournament with Brisbane Heat, Alsop was signed by the Gulf Giants in the ILT20 league.
+He was man of the match against Sharjah Warriorz for his match winning innings of 85.